monk-studio/chasecat/README.md

 # leaderboard

-Game leaderboard API server based on Flask and SQLite
+Simple leaderboard API server based on Flask and SQLite